Olivier Mével

-Olivier Mével (born April 27, 1967) is a French Internet of Things pioneer.
-An engineer by training, he is a serial entrepreneur and businessman with an interest in building interactive web-connected objects.
-Mével is the co-inventor of Nabaztag, a Wi-Fi enabled ambient electronic device in the shape of a rabbit.
+Olivier Mével (born April 27, 1967) is a French pioneer in the Internet of Things (IoT).
+Trained as an engineer, he is a serial entrepreneur and businessman with a passion for creating interactive web-connected objects.
+Mével is the co-inventor of Nabaztag, a Wi-Fi enabled ambient electronic device shaped like a rabbit.

 In 2012, Mével was named one of 100 French digital influencers and, in 2014, one of 20 French personalities that made an impact on the Internet of Things.

 Career

 Mével graduated from the École Nationale Supérieure de Techniques Avancées (ENSTA ParisTech) in 1990.
 In 1995, he co-founded BaBeL@STaL, one of the first French digital agencies, with Philippe Feinsilber.

-In 2000, he was a member of the Kasskooye.com team, a then popular French website that parodied the new economy, under the pseudonym of Igmar Andersen.
+Olivier Mével has been involved in several notable ventures throughout his career.
+In 2000, he was part of the team behind Kasskooye.com, a popular French website known for its satire of the new economy.
+He contributed under the pseudonym Igmar Andersen.

-In 2003, he co-founded Violet with Rafi Haladjian, which created Nabaztag, an interactive and internet-connected object launched in 2005 and the RFID reader Mir:ror.
+In 2003, he co-founded Violet with Rafi Haladjian, Violet created Nabaztag, an interactive and internet-connected object launched in 2005, along with RFID reader Mir:ror.
 He's listed as inventor on 2 patents related to ambient and connected devices.